 Self-Reliance is important for children.
 Learning to be self-reliant is important to be taught when a child is at a young age so it can develop, as they grow older.
 Being self-reliant is presented to be the ability to take control over your life, being motivated from within, and being able to take care of yourself.
 Starting when a child is young it is important to not do everything for them.
 Gradually hand them tasks to complete making it known that they have the power to be independent.
 By teaching a child to be independent, as they grow older it will develop personal skills beneficial to their growth.

 Teaching self-reliance is not going to be a result of the education from schools it begins at home.
-Parents should understand that this concept comes strictly from at home instruction.
+Parents should understand that this concept comes strictly from at-home instruction.
 A child’s parent is the role model for this type of behavior because children are watching every move their parents make.
 One major mistake that occurs through parents teaching this trait to their children is not giving them enough freedom or giving them too much freedom.
-By parents not giving children enough freedom the results of it can have some major effects.
-First problem that may occur will be they may begin to have a loss in self-confidence resulting in depending on their parents for everything.
-On the other hand giving a child too much freedom at a young age may result in them being insecure about his or her own abilities.
+By parents not giving children enough freedom, the results of it can have some major effects.
+The first problem that may occur will be they may begin to have a loss of self-confidence resulting in depending on their parents for everything.
+On the other hand, giving a child too much freedom at a young age may result in them being insecure about his or her own abilities.
 The child may think you do not trust them to do things on their own.